 - Service providers ensure a positive and constructive approach is adopted to support an individual's behaviour.
-This is informed by person-centred planning to reduce the likelihood of situations arising where restrictive practices are absolutely necessary. - Any strategies or measures taken to support the individual's behaviour are consistent with - o meeting the individual's needs for care and support; - o the well-being of other individuals for whom care and support is provided. - There is a policy in place for the appropriate use of control, restraint or restrictive practice which reflects current national guidance. - Staff are aware of, understand and follow the policy and procedures on the appropriate use of control, restraint or restrictive practice. - As part of their induction, staff receive positive behaviour support training that is relevant to their role.
-Any control, restraint or restrictive practices are only used when absolutely necessary, in line with current national guidance. - Staff are kept up to date on the policy and procedures in line with any changes to guidance and legislation. - Service providers ensure that if using forms of control, restraint or restrictive practice, they are able to check it: - o is proportionate to the risk of harm and the seriousness of that harm to the person using the service or another person; - o takes account of the assessment of the person's needs and their capacity to consent to such treatment; and - o follows current legislation and guidance. - Where an individual lacks mental capacity to consent to the arrangements for their care and support, service providers follow the statutory principles and provisions of the Mental Capacity Act 2005 and the Deprivation of Liberty Safeguards, where appropriate.
-Service providers ensure acts of care and support are in the person's best interest and there is lawful authority in place where required. - Service providers and staff regularly monitor and review the approach to, and use of, control, restraint or restrictive practice and report on this within their governance framework.
-This includes: - o the details of the incident and actions taken in response; and - sufficient detail to enable analysis and review of the individual's care and support needs as well as to inform wider review of service provision. - Records of the use of control, restraint and restrictive practice are reviewed and reported upon within the quality of care review.
+This is informed by person centred planning to reduce the likelihood of situations arising where restrictive practices are absolutely necessary. - Any strategies or measures taken to support the individual's behaviour are consistent with- - meeting the individual's needs for care and support; - the well-being of other individuals for whom care and support is provided. - There is a policy in place for the appropriate use of control, restraint or restrictive practice which reflects current national guidance. - Staff are aware of and understand and follow the policy and procedures on the appropriate use of control and restraint. - As part of their induction, staff receive positive behavioural support training that is relevant to their role.
+Any control or restraint practices are only used when absolutely necessary, in line with current national guidance. - Staff are kept up to date on the policy and procedures in line with any changes to guidance and legislation. - o Service providers ensure that if using forms of control, restraint or restrictive practice, they are able to check it: - o is used as part of a pro-active approach to behavioural support; - o is proportionate to the risk of harm and the seriousness of that harm to the person using the service or another person; - o takes account of the assessment of the person's needs and their capacity to consent to such treatment; and - o follows current legislation and guidance. - Where an individual lacks mental capacity to consent to the arrangements for their care and support, service providers follow the statutory principles and provisions of the Mental Capacity Act 2005 and the Deprivation of Liberty Safeguards, where appropriate.
+Service providers ensure acts of care and support are in the person's best interest and there is lawful authority in place where required. - Service providers and staff regularly monitor and review the approach to, and use of control, restraint or restrictive practice and report on this within their governance framework.
+This includes: - o the details of the incident and actions taken in response; and - o sufficient detail to enable analysis and review of the individual's care and support needs as well as to inform wider review of service provision. - Records of the use of control, restraint and restrictive practice are reviewed and reported upon within the quality of care review.